igorkasyanchuk/rails_performance/README.md

 - rails s
 - rake test

+If you need quickly clear Redis data, you can use `rails runner 'RailsPerformance.redis.flushdb'`.

 Like a regular web development.

 Please note that to simplify integration with other apps all CSS/JS are bundled inside, and delivered in body of the request.
 This is to avoid integration with assets pipeline or webpacker.